What You Need to Know

 If you are self-employed or own a small business

 If you are a sole proprietor, you will likely be eligible for individual coverage from Covered California.

 Small business owners with one to 100 eligible employees can find insurance from Covered California for Small Business.5 On it, employers can decide the level of coverage and how they will contribute toward employees’ premium costs.
 HMO and PPO plans from five insurers are available for 2020.
 In addition, insurance brokers can often help small businesses find off-exchange alternatives for small business employee coverage.

 Independent contractors should keep in mind a new freelancing rule took effect in January 2020.
-Assembly Bill 5 requires some businesses to reclassify certain independent contractors as employees.5 These newly classified employees will be eligible for various benefits not extended to independent contractors, including employer-sponsored health insurance.
+Assembly Bill 5 requires some businesses to reclassify certain independent contractors as employees.6 These newly classified employees will be eligible for various benefits not extended to independent contractors, including employer-sponsored health insurance.

 If you are applying for Medicare